A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Proof of Theorem

 \subsection{Sieves for multi-bandwidth Gaussian processes with independent length-scales}

 We construct sieves with bounded complexity containing the bulk of the mass of the randomly re-scaled Gaussian prior $\Pi_W$ defined in Condition \ref{Cond:GP}, employed in the proof of Theorem \ref{Theo:GPRates}.
 Our construction is similar to the one on p.~373 of \cite{BPD14}, which is itself based on ideas from \cite{vdVvZ09}.
 In fact, in the proof, we exploit the observation that our prior with independent length-scales allows to construct sieves with overall smaller metric entropy compared to the ones obtained with the Dirichlet-based hyper-prior used in \cite[Section 3.1]{BPD14}.
-In view of the small ball estimate \eqref{Eq:GPPriorMass} and Lemma \ref{Lem:GPSieves} below, we expect that priors based on $\Pi_W$ achieve adaptive anisotropic posterior contraction rates in other statistical models as well, along the lines discussed for example in \cite[Section 3]{vdVvZ08}, offering a methodologically attractive alternative to the prior from \cite{BPD14} for the reconstruction of anisotropic functions in these settings.
-We leave such extensions for future work.
+In view of the small ball estimate \eqref{Eq:GPPriorMass} and Lemma \ref{Lem:GPSieves} below, we expect that priors based on $\Pi_W$ achieve adaptive anisotropic posterior contraction rates in other statistical models as well, along the lines discussed for example in \cite[Section 3]{vdVvZ08}.

 Let $\Ccal_1$ denote the unit ball in sup-norm of $C(\Zcal)$.
 For each $\ell\in(0,\infty)^d$, let $\Hcal_\ell$ be the reproducing kernel Hilbert space associated to the Gaussian process $W_\ell$ from Condition \ref{Cond:GP}, and let $\Hcal_{\ell,1}$ denote its unit ball; see \cite[Section 4.1]{BPD14} for definitions and properties.
 For $\eta, R, T>0$, construct the sets